viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 ![Pinout diagram for the capacitive soil moisture sensor.](../../img/plant-watering-pi/moisture-sensor-pinout.png)

-Start by connecting the female jumper wires at the end of the sensor prongs to the blue module where the diagram is labeled "connect with probe."
+Start by connecting the female jumper wires at the end of the sensor prongs to the blue module where the diagram shown above is labeled "Connect with Probe."

 Then, wire the rest of the pins on the module to the Pi and ADC as follows: